sanatanonline/compscix-433-assignments/src/csx_433_7/project/README.md

 https://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip

-Unzip the data and copy it to the folder "HAR_data".
+Unzip the data and copy the content to the folder "HAR_data".
 Please refer to the "load data" section of the python module if you find any issue loading the data.

 ### .py and .pynb code

-We have tested and run the .py file.
+We have tested and run the code using the .py file.
 The notebook version is created for presentation.
-Althouh, the pynb file has same code as the .py file, but we have not tested it.
+Althouh, the .pynb file has same code as the .py file, but we have not tested it.

+Thank you